Tripura at a Glance & Tourism Spots

-The Goddess ‘Kali’ is worshipped in her incarnation as ‘Shoroshi’ (sixteen-year-old girl).
-An idol of smaller size of Maa Kali called ‘Chotto Maa’ stands beside the presiding deity, it used to be reportedly carried along by the kings during hunting expeditions and also during war for worship in tents.
-The temple consists of square type sanctum of the typical Bengali hut structure with a conical dome.
+The Goddess ‘Kali’ is worshipped in her incarnation as ‘Shoroshi’ (a sixteen-year-old girl).
+An idol of the smaller size of Maa Kali called ‘Chotto Maa’ stands beside the presiding deity, it used to be reportedly carried along by the kings during hunting expeditions and also during the war for worship in tents.
+The temple consists of a square-type sanctum of the typical Bengali hut structure with a conical dome.
 The temple was constructed in 1501 A.D. by the then Maharaja Dhanya Manikya.

-In the eastern side of the temple there is the famous ‘Kalyan Sagar’ lake where fishes and tortoises of huge size are found and devotees feed them with “Muri” (puffed rice) and biscuits.
+On the eastern side of the temple, there is the famous ‘Kalyan Sagar’ lake where fishes and tortoises of huge sizes are found and devotees feed them with “Muri” (puffed rice) and biscuits.
 No fishing is permitted in the Kalyan Sagar lake.
 Every year on ‘Diwali’, a famous ‘Mela’ takes place near the temple which is visited by lakhs of pilgrims.

-Chabimura is one of the most visited destinations of the state situated in Amarpur subdivision of Gomati district in Tripura
+Chabimura is one of the most visited destinations of the state situated in the Amarpur subdivision of the Gomati district in Tripura

 In a bid to woo more tourists to the state

 Chabimura or Chobimura is famous for its panels of rock carvings on steep mountain walls.
-There are huge carved images of Shiva, Vishnu, Kartika, Durga and other gods and goddesses.
-It is situated on the bank of Gomti river and is 82 km from Agartala.
+There are huge carved images of Shiva, Vishnu, Kartika, Durga, and other gods and goddesses.
+It is situated on the bank of the Gomti river and is 82 km from Agartala.

-Personal Car can be hired also for this for own convenience..
+A personal Car can be hired also for this own convenience.

-The people who are dependent on tourism have faced a crisis situation due to the COVID19 pandemic.
+The people who are dependent on tourism have faced a crisis due to the COVID-19 pandemic.

-Dumbur Lake in Chabimura area is one of the main tourist destinations in Tripura.
-It is located on the bank of river Gomati in Amarpur sub-division under Gomati district, nearly 100 km away from Agartala.
+Dumbur Lake in the Chabimura area is one of the main tourist destinations in Tripura.
+It is located on the bank of river Gomati in the Amarpur sub-division under the Gomati district, nearly 100 km away from Agartala.

 Neer Mahal Tripura Tourism spot

 The palace is the establishment of the Maharaja’s great taste and his fascinating idea of blending Medieval Hindu and Muslim traditions and cultures.
-Distance From Agartala about 49.7 Km..
+Distance From Agartala is about 49.7 Km.

 Neer-Mahal has two stairways inside leading down to a landing on the water of Rudrasagar Lake.
-Maharajas used to go to the palace by hand powered boat from ‘Rajghat’.
-On the ceiling, the palace houses one of the most beautiful terrace gardens of India, though poor maintenance and lack of exposure to tourists has led to the depletion of beauty and splendor.
+Maharajas used to go to the palace by hand-powered boat from ‘Rajghat’.
+On the ceiling, the palace houses one of the most beautiful terrace gardens of India, though poor maintenance and lack of exposure to tourists have led to the depletion of beauty and splendor.

-The kokborok name of Unakoti is Subrai Khung as claimed by Jamatia Hoda; Unakoti hill literally means one less a koti in Bengali, hosts an ancient Shaivite place of worship with huge rock reliefs celebrating Shiva.
+The Kokborok name of Unakoti is Subrai Khung as claimed by Jamatia Hoda; Unakoti hlly means one less a koti in Bengali and hosts an ancient Shaivite place of worship with huge rock reliefs celebrating Shiva.

 Jampui Hills Tourism